Dr. Regis Gilman

 Maria R. Altobello, Ed.D.

-Dr. Altobello received an Ed.D. in Instructional Technology and Distance Education and an M.B.A. from Nova Southeastern University, an A.L.M. in Information Technology from Harvard University, and a B.S. in Business from Universidad Metropolitana (Venezuela).
+I received an Ed.D. in Instructional Technology and Distance Education and an M.B.A. from Nova Southeastern University, a specialization in Finance and an A.L.M. in Information Technology from Harvard University, and a B.S. in Business from Universidad Metropolitana (Venezuela).

-Dr. Altobello’s is committed to lifelong learning.
-Her research interests relate to issues surrounding adult learners, including prior level assessment, retention, and quality in distance education.
-She has been the recipient of grants from the Bill & Melinda Gates Foundation and the Center for Adult and Experiential Learning destined to study prior level assessment and retention in adult student populations.
-She has served as Chapter Councilor for Alpha Sigma Lambda since 2013, and Chapter Vice President of Sigma Beta Delta Local Chapter since 2004.
+I am committed to lifelong learning.
+My research interests relate to issues surrounding adult learners, including prior learning assessment, retention, and quality in distance education.
+I have been the recipient of grants from the Bill & Melinda Gates Foundation and the Center for Adult and Experiential Learning (CAEL) destined to study prior learning assessment and retention in adult student populations.

 Guy D’Onofrio is based in Birmingham, AL, currently employed at BBVA Compass as Vice President, Business Process Strategist.
 Prior to joining BBVA, Mr. D’Onofrio was a senior consultant at Praxis Advisors, Fannie Mae, and BenchMark Consulting International.